SuedaTmfyd/101L/README.md

-//folder is about to contain basic Java exercises and early starts of a store project, which had been done during first semester
+//folder is about to contain basic Java exercises and early learnings of data types, loops and beginner implementations of OOP
+//done during first semester